 FastExpert's main services include:

-- A real estate agent matching service that connects buyers and sellers with local agents.
+- An agent matching service that connects buyers and sellers with local agents.

 All of these services are free to use and come with zero obligations.

-In our review, we’re going to focus on FastExpert’s free agent matching service.
+In our review, we focus on FastExpert’s free agent matching service.

 FastExpert’s agent matching service